Skip to main content

 A verb must always agree

 A verb must always agree with its subject in number and person.
-Singular subjects take singular verbs, and plural subjects take plural verbs.
-For exam
+A singular subject takes a singular verb, and a plural subject takes a plural verb.

 When two or more singular nouns

-When two or more singular nouns are joined by 'and', they form a plural subject requiring a plural verb.
-Example: 'Rohan and Kaavu are studying.'
-Howe
+When two or more singular nouns are joined by and, the subject becomes plural and takes a plural verb.

 Learning Objectives